Lo-LIGHT Therapy Optimizes Wavelength and Intensity

-The relationship of Intensity and Wavelength / (Color) with Light Therapy
+The Effect of Intensity and Wavelength (Color) on Light Therapy

 Q. Why do people commonly refer to light therapy as "Bright Light Therapy"?